Is World Trade Organization Still Relevant?

 It can be argued that the U.S. metals levies helped to expedite the new North American trade deal known as USMCA, which wrested further trade concessions from Canada.
 At the same time, Donald J. Trump’s administration has been blocking new judicial appointments in WTO Appellate Panel, which threatens to cripple the most powerful enforcement procedures of any international agreement currently in force.

-While the binding dispute settlement of WTO has been seen as a major bulwark against protectionism in international trade, the remarkably broad reach of the organization’s rules and their implications for wide array of domestic policies also makes it a subject of concern.
+While the binding dispute settlement of WTO has been seen as a major bulwark against protectionism in international trade, the remarkably broad reach of the organization’s rules and their implications for a wide array of domestic policies also makes it a subject of concern.
 For instance, in resolving disputes over dumping and countervailing duties, every food safety, health or environmental law challenged at the WTO has been declared a barrier to trade, with very few exceptions.

 Birth of WTO